Every year on the island of Bali in Indonesia, the entire island goes completely dark for 24 hours for Nyepi Day. No Internet. No TV. No electricity.

 Nyepi Day is a day for meditation and reflection; a day for the Earth to reset; a day for complete silence.
 It’s also an incredible time to be in Bali.

 Bali is the only place in the world that celebrates Nyepi – a Hindu holiday – this way.
-While the day is a public holiday for all of Indonesia, Bali is the only place in the country where Hindu is the overwhelming majority and, therefore, where the Day of Silence is strictly enforced.
+While the day is a public holiday for all of Indonesia, Bali is the only place in the country where Hindu is the overwhelming majority and, therefore, where the Day of Silence – Nyepi Day – is strictly enforced.

-Nyepi is a day dedicated to silence and one of the most important days on the Balinese calendar.
+Nyepi Day is 24 hours dedicated to silence and one of the most important days on the Balinese calendar.
 It’s a sacred Hindu holiday and the third of a six-day celebration to mark a new year in Bali.